Skip to main content

 HMCTS will contact you if you are.

-Working out if you have a viable defence is very hard if you cannot access legal advice.
+Working out if you have a ‘viable defence’ is very hard if you cannot access legal advice.

 If you have no previous convictions make sure you say so.
 If you haven't done the thing you have been accused of before, or if you were not doing it for long, include that.
 For example if you only had not had a TV license for a short period, that will help.
 If you have now bought a TV license, that will also help.
 (If you cannot afford to buy a TV license, get in touch with Step-Change - they can help you apply for the 'Simple Payment Plan' where you can pay fortnightly or monthly).
+You may find these Sentencing guidelines for TV license payment evasion from the Sentencing Council helpful.

 Ask them to drop the charges

-If you have a good explanation for how or why the offence was committed, if it was by mistake or necessity, or if your personal circumstances are difficult already, write to the prosecuting body (for example TV licensing, the local authority, police) separately and formally request that they drop the charges against you due to your personal circumstances.
-If you have been charged with watching TV with no TV license, the Appeal site have template letters you can adapt and use.
-If you have since bought a TV license, tell them this.
+If you have a good explanation for how or why the offence was committed, if it was by mistake or necessity, or if your personal circumstances are difficult already, write to the prosecuting body separately and formally request that they drop the charges against you due to your personal circumstances.
+The prosecuting body is the police, the local authority, the train or bus company, or TV licensing.
+You should do this as well as responding to the SJPN because of the tight deadline.

 If you plead not guilty you will be asked if you have any evidence to submit to support your case.
-This could be proof that you had a TV license, a good reason that your child wasn't in school, or that you had paid the transport fare, etc.
+This could be proof that you had a TV license, a good reason why your child wasn't in school, or that you had paid the transport fare, etc.

 Or it could be a witness statement.
 The CPS website explains how witness statement templates need to be set out and what rules they need to follow.